Human multitasking

 Human multitasking is the concept that one can split their attention on more than one task or activity at the same time, such as speaking on the phone while driving a car.

-Multitasking can result in time wasted due to human context switching and becoming prone to errors due to insufficient attention.
-If one becomes proficient at two tasks, it is possible to rapidly shift attention between the tasks and perform the tasks well.
+Multitasking can result in time wasted due to human context switching (e.g., determining which step is next in the task just switched to) and becoming prone to errors due to insufficient attention.
+Some people may be proficient at the tasks in question, able to rapidly shift attention between the tasks, and thus able perform the tasks well.
+However, self-perception of being good at multitasking or getting more done while multitasking is frequently inaccurate.

+Multitasking is mentally and physically stressful for everyone, to the point that multitasking is used in laboratory experiments to study stressful environments.
+Research suggests that people who are multitasking in a learning environment are worse at learning new information compared to those who do not have their attention divided among different tasks.

 Etymology

 The first published use of the word "multitask" appeared in an IBM paper describing the capabilities of the IBM System/360 in 1965.
 The term has since been applied to human tasks.

 Research

 Since the 1960s, psychologists have conducted experiments on the nature and limits of human multitasking.
 The simplest experimental design used to investigate human multitasking is the so-called psychological refractory period effect.
 Here, people are asked to make separate responses to each of two stimuli presented close together in time.
 An extremely general finding is a slowing in responses to the second-appearing stimulus.
+This slowing is intuitively apparent even in certain simple game-like contexts.